ahishaperera/Graded-Lab-Assignment-CLI-Modules-1-4-/Question3/explanation.md

 ### Command: du -sh ~
 Shows the total disk usage of my home directory in a human-readable format (e.g., KB, MB, GB).

+### Command: ls -lh ~
+Displays the size of each file in my home directory in a human-readable format along with permissions and timestamps.